-Use this form only for calendar year 2009 and subsequent tax years.
+Use this form only for tax year 2010.
 If you are filing for an earlier tax year, you must use the appropriate revision for that year, as found on our web site.

 ?
 What taxes qualify for the credit?

 Taxes that qualify for the credit are income taxes you paid to another state of the United States, the District of Columbia, the Commonwealth of Puerto Rico, or any territory or possession of the United States, or to a political subdivision (e.g., county, city, local) of one of these jurisdictions.
 No credit is allowed for taxes paid to the federal government or to foreign countries or to their political subdivisions.